Terri Froiland, NBCT

 Meg Graham is a National Board Certified Teacher and Mentor with over 30 years of experience teaching high school students and adults both face to face and on-line.
 Ms. Graham earned her Master’s Degree in Spanish and Education from Marquette University in 1985.
-She was Mukwonago Area School District’s High School Teacher of the Year in 2011.

 As a licensed bilingual elementary educator with a Master’s degree in Cultural Foundations of Education, Melissa Tempel has worked as a bilingual, dual language, foreign language, adult education, and culturally responsive teacher leader since 2000.
 Melissa is a certified Welcoming Schools facilitator.
 She co-edited 2 books, Pencils Down and Rethinking Sexism, Gender and Sexuality with the nonprofit organization, Rethinking Schools, an equity and racial justice education publisher.
 She is an organizer with the Teacher Activist Group (TAG) Educators’ Network for Social Justice Milwaukee.
 Presently, Melissa teaches with 2nd/3rd graders and their families as a bilingual teacher in Milwaukee Public Schools, the same district where her children attend school.